Defensible claim

 ESP32 firmware owns relay behavior, applies local safety rules, and controls physical equipment from trusted state.

-Telemetry, delivery logs, readbacks, scorecards, daily summaries, and lessons record whether the plan worked.
+Telemetry, delivery logs, readbacks, scorecards, daily summaries, and lessons record whether the plan worked and what should improve next.

 Dashboards, alerts, briefs, and public pages surface state and exceptions without becoming a hidden actuation layer.